flacerdk/smoke-signal/README.md

 ## Setup

-`smoke-signal` requires sqlite, Python 3 and the JavaScript libraries listed in `package.json` under "dependencies".
+`smoke-signal` requires sqlite, Python 3, lxml and the JavaScript libraries listed in `package.json` under "dependencies".
 Install the Python dependencies with `pip install -r requirements.txt`.
 If you have npm, you can install the JavaScript dependencies with `npm install`.

 Create a configuration file in `instance/config.py`; the file `config.py` in the root directory can serve as a starting point.
-Note that you have to fill in a username and password, which will be used as your login credentials.
+Note that you have to fill in a username and password, which will be used as your login credentials, as well as a secret key which will be used for CSRF protection.

 You can run `python -m utils.opml_import` script on an OPML file to import a list of feeds.
 There's a sample at `sample.opml`.